mckwk/SecurityScanner/README.md

 ## Features

-- **Network Scanning**: Scan your network to discover connected devices and gather information such as IP address, MAC address, vendor, and model.
+- **Network Scanning**: Scan your network to discover connected devices and gather information such as IP address, MAC address, vendor, and OS.
 - **Vulnerability Checking**: Search for known vulnerabilities associated with the discovered devices using the National Vulnerability Database (NVD).
 - **Notification System**: Get notified about new vulnerabilities found in your devices and maintain a history of notifications.
 - **Results Exporting**: Export scan results and vulnerability details to a text file for further analysis.